JoshuaClancy001/CS260Startup/README.md

 ## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML

+**HTML pages** - 6 HTML pages for Index,Login,Register,Home

 Added:
  - guitar favicon
  - index.html - Home page where you can choose whether to login or register a new user